“I don’t need to wear a seatbelt; I trust in God!”

 For example, those who are living in abject poverty, who can neither acquire a job nor receive enough charity from others to sustain themselves, may be enticed to steal to do so (cf. Prov.
 30.7-9).
 On the brink of starvation, they feel that the only way left to them is to help themselves — depending upon God and others to provide is no longer an option.
 They must follow their own judgment and take matters into their own hands.

 While such theft invokes a sense of pity from others (Prov.
 6.30), Scripture still insists that such action is wrong and merits condemnation (Prov.
 6.31; 1 Cor.
 6.10; Eph.
 4.28).
-As difficult as it may be, we must never do evil to accomplish good (Rm.
+As difficult as it may be, we must not do evil to accomplish good (Rm.
 3.8).

 Instead, faith will remain dependent upon God’s way at all times, even when the temptation to wrong others for one’s own benefit is most intense (cf. Ps 34.6; Ps 40.17; Ps 69.29; Rm.
 13.9-10).
 God is “against” those who help themselves by sin (cf. Ps.
 34.16; 1 Pt.
 3.12; Jms.
 4.6).